tusharpotter/calculator/README.md

 # calculator

-Flutter project.

-## Getting Started
+FLUTTER PROJECT

-build an App Uisng Dart language that calculates Simple Interest When constumer Provides Input .
+Build an App Using Dart language that calculates Simple Interest When constumer Provides Input .